Gheg Albanian: History

 Before World War II, there had been no official attempt to enforce a unified Albanian literary language; both literary Gheg and literary Tosk were used.
 The communist regime in Albania imposed nationwide a standard that was based on the variant of Tosk spoken in and around the city of Korçë.

+After WWII, Yugoslavia planned to create a Kosovan language based on the Gheg dialect, in line with Tito's efforts to define nations through language.
+This was part of a push for union with Albania, but after the 1948 split between Stalin and Tito, the idea was abandoned.

 With the warming of relations between Albania and Yugoslavia starting in the late 1960s, the Kosovo Albanians—the largest ethnic group in Kosovo—adopted the same standard in a process that began in 1968 and culminated with the appearance of the first unified Albanian orthographic handbook and dictionary in 1972.
 Although they had until then used Gheg and almost all Albanian writers in Yugoslavia were Ghegs, they chose to write in Tosk for political reasons.

 The change of literary language has had significant political and cultural consequences because the Albanian language is the main criterion for Albanian self identity.
 The standardization has been criticized, notably by the writer Arshi Pipa, who claimed that the move had deprived Albanian of its richness at the expense of the Ghegs.
 He referred to literary Albanian as a "monstrosity" produced by the Tosk communist leadership, who had conquered anti-communist northern Albania and imposed their own dialect on the Ghegs.

-Kosovan language

-In post-WWII Yugoslavia there was a project to create a Kosovan language, which would have been largely Gheg.
-This was in line with Josip Broz Tito's reorganization of the country into a federation of ethnolinguistically defined nations, which relied heavily on language policy to create or reinforce separation of these nations from such neighbors as Bulgaria, and it built on efforts by communist Albania to unite with Yugoslavia.
-The idea of union was dropped though, in the aftermath of the split between Stalin and Tito in 1948, as Albania sided with Moscow.
-As a result of this rupture and other factors, no such Kosovan language was ever created.
-Indeed, in 1974 the Tosk-based standard Albanian was adopted as an official language of Kosovo.
+In 1974, Tosk-based standard Albanian became Kosovo’s official language, though Gheg remains the everyday dialect used by most Kosovo Albanians, while standard Albanian is taught in schools and used in media.